 The housing industry is subject to seasonal fluctuations based on new home buyer purchasing patterns.
-Still, diversification among Cavco's product lines and operations have served to limit the extent of seasonal fluctuations.
-Demand for our core single-family new home products typically peaks each spring and declines in the winter, consistent with the overall housing industry.
-However, demand patterns for Park Model RVs and homes used primarily for retirement seasonal living partially offset the general housing seasonality.
-Cabins used for camping and vacation use are placed in a variety of climates that further mitigates the effects of seasonality on our sales volume.
-Cavco's Company-owned retail stores experience decreased home buyer traffic during holidays and popular vacation periods; however, the one to three month retail sales process tends to even-out the impact of these irregular traffic patterns.
+Further, Cavco's Company-owned retail stores experience decreased home buyer traffic during holidays and popular vacation periods.
+Still, diversification among Cavco's product lines and operations have served to partially offset the extent of seasonal fluctuations.
+Demand for our core single-family new home products typically peaks each spring and summer before declining in the winter, consistent with the overall housing industry.
+Demand patterns for park model and cabin RVs and homes used primarily for retirement seasonal living partially offset the general housing seasonality.

-Cavco's mortgage subsidiary experiences minimal seasonal fluctuation in its mortgage origination activities as a result of the time needed for approval processes and subsequent home loan closing activities.
+Cavco's mortgage subsidiary experiences minimal seasonal fluctuation in its mortgage origination activities as a result of the time needed for loan application approval processes and subsequent home loan closing activities.
 The mortgage subsidiary realizes no seasonal impacts from its mortgage servicing operations.
-Revenue for the home insurance subsidiary is not impacted by seasonality as it recognizes revenue from policy sales ratably over each policy's term year.
-The insurance subsidiary is subject to the effects of seasonal storms in Texas where most of its policies are underwritten.
-Spring storm activity typically spikes each April and May, the prime season for Texas weather events.
-During the quarter ended June 27, 2015, record setting storm activity in Texas produced high insurance claims volume.
-The severity of the hail and wind related damage to insured homes were considerably greater than most spring storm seasons.
-Losses from this quarter's catastrophic events were somewhat limited by reinsurance contracts in place, which responded as intended as part of the Company's loss mitigation structure.
-While the severity of weather events has and can be expected to vary over time, the insurance subsidiary is a well-established and time-tested business.
-The entity has been a solid performer for the Company over time despite occasional periods of high claims experience.
+Revenue for the home insurance subsidiary is not substantially impacted by seasonality as it recognizes revenue from policy sales ratably over each policy's term year.
+However, the insurance subsidiary is subject to the effects of inclement weather, including seasonal spring storms in Texas, where most of its policies are underwritten.